 Purchased at Himeji Station.

-This was the simplest Ekiben I had during this recent trip.
+This was the simplest Ekiben I had during this Autumn trip.
 It was also the one that tickled me the most.

 Daimyo means feudal lord in Japanese.
 Among their many historical deeds, daimyos are famous for building castles.
 I had this Ekiben right after visiting Himeji Castle, the most gorgeous and famous Japanese castle.

 In other words, I was briefly able to imagine myself as a modern-day daimyo.
 An important, powerful warlord having a light meal right after visiting my most beautiful castle.

 Jokes aside, this simple meal was actually pretty refreshing.
 The chilled rice and pickled fillings made eating the roll almost akin to having a salad.
 With all that rice, it was also quite filling, keeping me full till over six hours later.
 In short, this was a nice and cheeky end to a busy morning at beautiful Himeji.

 8. The Tale of the Bamboo Cutter Bento (竹取物語弁当, Taketori Monogatari Bento)